 (Are you attending a group class but only want to dance with your partner?
 In order to maintain a good learning environment and to keep our classes inclusive for those without a partner, we do ask everyone to give changing partners a try in the first class.
 Most people find it really fun after they try it!
-Afterwards, if you find it really doesn't work for you, please talk to us after class and we can figure out a way to accommodate you & your partner.)
+Afterwards, if you find it really doesn't work for you, please talk to us after class and we can talk about other options available to you.)

 What do "Lead" and "Follow" mean?
 Which role should I choose when I sign up?

 We teach vintage partner dancing, but we don't have vintage ideas about gender roles.
 We want students to choose the dance role that most appeals to them.
 In the most simplistic sense, leads construct the outline or overall shape of the dance, thinking ahead to communicate ideas to their partner; Follows react in the moment to interpret the nuanced directional shifts & movement suggestions from the lead, and choose to follow these suggestions, and/or interject their own ideas.
 Together, these two roles form a partnership.
 This is a team sport. :)

 Many new students are interested in learning their "traditional" dance roles (ie: men leading and women following) and that's totally fine.
 However, we don't want any student to feel pigeon-holed into a dance role that doesn't suit them.
 In all of our classes, students are free to choose either role at registration.
 All that we ask is that you stick to the role you selected for the duration of that class series (otherwise it can be a bit chaotic!) and that fellow students respect each other's choice of roles.
 We do, from time to time, offer "Everybody Leads Everybody Follows" courses, where students have the chance to learn both roles.
 These will be clearly marked on the class description page and registration form.